USC's coaching search will cast shadow over entire season

 One of the biggest dominos in the sport has been knocked over.

-"I want to be exceptionally clear: our university and its leadership are committed to winning national championships and restoring USC to football glory," athletic director Mike Bohn said in a statement.
+"I want to be exceptionally clear: our university and its leadership are committed to winning national championships and restoring USC to football glory," athletic director Mike Bohn said.
 "This decision represents our next step toward that goal in what has been a thoughtful and strategic process to build a comprehensive football organization equivalent to the premier programs in the modern landscape."

 USC appears to be serious about this statement.
 Since Bohn arrived in 2019, the school has invested millions in its recruiting department, assistant coaches and staff.
 The plan was two-pronged: Give Helton as much support as possible and, if he failed, the job would appeal to any coach in the country.